-We hold derivative financial instruments such as forward foreign currency exchange contracts, the fair value of which was not material as of December 31, 2018.
-Our forward foreign currency exchange contracts outstanding as of December 31, 2018, had a notional value of \$525 million to hedge our non-U.S. dollar net balance sheet exposures, including \$160 million to sell Japanese yen, \$99 million to sell euros and \$94 million to sell Indian rupees.
+We hold derivative financial instruments such as forward foreign currency exchange contracts, the fair value of which was not material as of December 31, 2019.
+Our forward foreign currency exchange contracts outstanding as of December 31, 2019, had a notional value of \$458 million to hedge our non-U.S. dollar net balance sheet exposures, including \$136 million to sell Japanese yen, \$106 million to sell Indian rupees and \$74 million to sell British pounds.

 Our investments in cash equivalents, short-term investments and certain long-term investments, as well as our deferred compensation liabilities, are carried at fair value.
 Our postretirement plan assets are carried at fair value or net asset value per share.
 The carrying values for other current financial assets and liabilities, such as accounts receivable and accounts payable, approximate fair value due to the short maturity of such instruments.
-The carrying value of our long-term debt approximates the fair value as measured using broker-dealer quotes, which are Level 2 inputs.
-See Note 7 for a description of fair value and the definition of Level 2 inputs.
+As of December 31, 2019, the carrying value of long-term debt, including the current portion, was \$5.80 billion, and the estimated fair value was \$6.29 billion.
+The estimated fair value is measured using broker-dealer quotes, which are Level 2 inputs.
+See Note 6 for a description of fair value and the definition of Level 2 inputs.